htutwaiphyoe/design-systems-workshop/README.md

 - How you change properties of a component
 - What’s your challenges using DS?
 - Why we use DS?
-- Differences between MUI and Bootstraps
+- What the differences between MUI and Bootstraps are

 ## 2. Developer Perspective